stepanzabelin/clirio/README.md

 #### Passing command options

 The "Options" term mean arguments starting with a dash.
-Each option is either a key-value or a key. if in the beginning 2 types is a long key if one dash is a short key which must be 1 character long: `--name=Alex`, `--name Alex`, `-n Alex`, `--version`, `-v`
+Each option is either a key-value or a key.
+If in the beginning 2 dashes is a long key if one dash is a short key which must be 1 character long: `--name=Alex`, `--name Alex`, `-n Alex`, `--version`, `-v`

 The `@Options()` decorator provided